 First of all, have you asked your husbands if they are pleased with your efforts in the home?
 Have you asked them if there is anything additional that they would like to see done, done better, or done differently?
 Have you asked them if they have a preference on how you spend your free time?
 Have you expressed your concerns to them and asked them to help you come up with constructive ways to use that time?
 This should be your first step and then comply fully with their wishes.

 If they do not have a preference and leave it up to you, then ask yourself this: What did the Proverbs 31 woman do with her free time?
 How did she handle her loneliness?
 Trick question?
-Yea, she didn’t really have any free time to be lonely did she?
-Her time, that started early in the morning before the rest of her household and ended late at night, was spent doing constructive, beneficial and profitable WORK that benefited her household and brought good and honor to her husband.
-It also brought honor, praise, value and blessing upon herself.
+Yeah, she didn’t really have any free time to be lonely did she?
+Her time, that started early in the morning before the rest of her household and ended late at night, was spent doing constructive, beneficial, and profitable WORK that benefited her household and brought good and honor to her husband.
+It also brought honor, praise, value, and blessing upon herself.

-I think one of the tragedies of this modern era where women have so many modern machines, conveniences, and stores to shop in, is that they have way too much free time and way too many of them sit around idle and waste the time they are given (being lonely), or try and use it up in useless (socializing) and other (playing games on phones or computers) wasteful ways.
+One of the tragedies of this modern era where women have so many modern machines, conveniences, and stores to shop in, is that they have way too much free time and way too many of them sit around idle and waste the time they are given (being lonely), or try and use it up in useless (socializing and shopping just to shop) and other (playing games on phones or computers) wasteful ways.
 Far too many women also use the time they have so inefficiently that it brings shame to their hard working husbands.